Best Stylus for iPad iMore 2022

 - Supports more iPads than the newer version

 - No wireless charging

 If you don't have an iPad Pro or don't need pressure sensitivity and palm rejection, the Adonit Mark is a comfortable (and inexpensive) option for writing, drawing, and sketching.
 The mesh-based round stylus works well with most multitouch screens and provides enough resistance to write well without many aberrations.
 Still, that mesh tip will need replacing — perhaps often, depending on how much it's used.

 The Adonit Mark doesn't require batteries, which is good and bad.
 It's good because there's no battery to replace or recharge.
 It's terrible because, without a battery, the Mark cannot offer the accuracy of other digital pencils.
 Nonetheless, it works well in a pinch.

 - Available in different colors

 - Mesh tip can easily break from regular use

 Best for Kids: Logitech Crayon

-Because it was originally only for school use, the Logitech Crayon was designed with kids in mind.
-Because of this, its body is flatter and wider than similar products on the market.
+Because it was initially only for school use, the Logitech Crayon was designed with kids in mind.
+Because of this, its body is flatter and broader than similar products on the market.
 As a bonus, this design makes it impossible for it to roll away.